pnp/sp-starter-kit/source/js-application-redirect/README.md

 In v2 release repackaged as its own solution to provide more flexibility from deployment perspective.

+In v3 release, SPFx was upgraded to version 1.16.1.

 ## Creating a redirection entry